 Salzburg’s most impressive landmark in the middle of the city just can’t be missed.
 The best way to explore it is to take the cable car up, be amazed by the view over the city and then walk through the grounds.
 To get back down you can either take the cable car or simply walk down the steep road, which is a trip well worth it.
 And you might as well stop at the Stieglkeller for a beer or two on the way down.

 If you want to avoid one of Vienna’s biggest tourist traps make sure you stay away from those nice people dressed as Mozart wanting to sell concerts to classical concerts (for tourists) in the inner city.

 Sneaky postcards, glittering gifts and renown design products – it’s definitely hard not to instantly fall in love with the things this little shop is selling.

 The café of the museum Leopold is a well-known meeting spot for both locals and tourists.

-Café Drechsler – Traditional Coffee House Meets New Design Viennese love their coffee houses.
-Not only to drink real good coffee, but also to…
+Vienna has an international reputation for its food, coffee and beer Café Drechsler – Traditional Coffee House Meets New Design Viennese love their coffee houses.
+Not only…